 There are no entrance exams and application fees for aspiring criminal justice professionals at Maryville!
-The 100% online program has three fall, spring, and summer start dates and accepts credit transfers.
+Their 100% online criminal justice program has three fall, spring, and summer start dates and accepts credit transfers.
 The transferred credits are usually in general education, which can speed up your completion of academic requirements.

 The coursework also covers core courses and elective courses in criminal justice and criminology and a series of social science research subjects.
 Criminology theory, police management, and criminal law and procedures are among the core courses, while the electives include criminal investigations, mental illness, and terrorism.

 - The project-based track where students attend seminar courses and become interns at social and protective service agencies; and

 - The police academy training track where students develop their policing skill sets at selected academies